maybekoi/Multi.hx/README.md

 * This may possibly never be public.

-* Multi.hx is a modification of FX Engine v1.2.1 that uses FNFNet's source for it to be playable online!
+* Multi.hx is a modification of FX Engine v1.2.1 that's powered by my modification of Funkin' Battle Royale's source for it to be playable online (and for it to work on this engine lmfao)!

 # Credits